Chinese Medicine Food/Cuisine - Food Treatment

 Different foods were classified according to their perceived nature.
-They might be han (cold/yin), liang (cool/yin), ping (neutral), wen (slightly warm/yang), and ri (hot/yang).
-Han and liang foods were believed to reduce fever, relieve thirstiness and coughs while wen, warm foods reduce running noses, headache, etc...
+They might be han (cold/yin), Liang (cool/yin), ping (neutral), wen (slightly warm/yang), and ri (hot/yang). cold foods were believed to reduce fever and relieve thirstiness and coughs while wen, while warm foods reduce running nose, headache, etc...

-- Han food (cold food) includes bitter gourd, lotus, watermelon, sugar cane, tomato, banana, wax gourd, yellow gourd, snail, crab, etc...
+Some han foods: bitter gourd, lotus, watermelon, sugar cane, tomato, wax gourd, yellow gourd, snail, crab, etc...

-- Wen food (mild food) includes apricot, ginger, spring onion, onion, papaya, glutinous rice, wine, vinegar, almond, dates, venison, prawn, fish, chicken meat, beef, goat meat, liver, ham, etc...
-Wen and hot food such as apricot stimulate blood circulation and nurture the heart and lungs.
+Wen food (mild food) includes apricot, ginger, spring onion, onion, papaya, glutinous rice, wine, vinegar, almond, dates, venison, prawn, fish, chicken meat, beef, goat meat, liver, ham, etc...

-Knowing the nature of individual foods enables the Chinese to eat the proper food to nurture the various internal organs, balance the yin and yang, and enhance the qi of the body.
+Chinese people eat the proper food according to their natures to nurture the various internal organs and balance the yin and yang of the body.